Channel Coordination

 Last Active

-Last Active is a channel coordination strategy that targets a named user on the opted-in channel they used most recently.
+Last Active is a Channel Coordination strategy that targets a Named User on the opted-in channel they used most recently.
 In many cases user recency is the best indicator of preference.

 Note

-In the Audience step of the Message and A/B Test composers:
+Configure Last Active in the Audience step of the Message and A/B Test composers:

 1. Select the channels to include in your audience.